Enterprise AI Chatbot: Complete Guide + 7 Top Tools

 Looking ahead, the company and Quiq are committed to continuing their collaboration to explore further AI enhancements and innovations.
 The team plans to implement Agent Assist, followed by Voice and Email AI to further bolster seamless customer experiences across channels.
 This ongoing partnership promises to keep the furniture retailer at the forefront of CX excellence and business growth.

-Google Business Messaging (GBM) has long been one of the primary rich messaging channels for Android, but it’s now in the process of being phased out.
+Google messaging for business has long been one of the primary rich messaging channels for Android, but it’s now in the process of being phased out.

-What are the Alternatives to Google Business Messaging?
+What are the Alternatives to Google Messaging for Business?

-If you’re wondering which communication channel you should switch to now that GBM is going away, here are some you should consider.
+If you’re wondering which communication channel you should switch to now that Google messaging for business is gone, here are some you should consider.
 They’re divided into two groups.
 Group one consists of the channels we personally recommend, based on our years of experience in customer service and contact center management.
 Section two deals with communication channels that we still support but which, in our view, are not as promising as alternatives to GBM.

 Recommended Alternatives to Google Business Messaging

-Here are the best channels to serve as replacements to GBM
+Here are the best channels to serve as replacements for Google messaging for business

 • WhatsApp: WhatsApp enables text, voice, and video communications for over two billion global users.
 The platform includes several built-in features that appeal to businesses looking to forge deeper, more personal connections with their customers.
 Most importantly, it is a cross-platform messaging app, meaning it will allow you to chat with both Android and Apple users.